pixelmund/svelte-kit-cookie-session/README.md

 Setting the session can be done in two ways, either via the `set` method or via the `update` method.

-`If the session already exists, the data get's updated but the expiration time stays the same`
+If the session already exists, the data gets updated but the expiration time stays the same.

 > src/routes/counter/+page.server.js